Useful information for people leaving prison

 Day after release

-• If you have a long term disability or a medical reason that you cannot work then you should apply for ESA/PIP.
-To apply for ESA or PIP call: 0800 169 0350.
+- If you have a long-term disability or a medical reason that you cannot work then you should apply for PIP or ADP.

-• Register at the local doctors.
+- Register at the local doctors.
 It can take a few weeks to arrange an appointment or any medicine you need.
 If you need medicine right away then call the doctors and they will help.
+See Register with a GP section

 In your first week

-• Visit the bank and apply for any cards or deposit books you may need.
+- Visit the bank and apply for any cards or deposit books you may need.
 You will need to take your photo ID with you and proof of where you live.
+You may want to read our section on opening a bank account.

-• Set up an email account if you do not already have one.
+- Set up an email account if you do not already have one.
 A lot of online services need you to have email to use them.
+See open an email account

-• You can go to your local Citizens Advice or Law Centre for help.
+- You can go to your local Citizens Advice or a Law Centre for help.
 They can help you if you have debt or need legal advice or need help filling out forms or applications.
+We have also listed organisations that offer free debt advice that can help in the Hardman Directory.

-• If you are in temporary housing you should apply for permanent housing.
-You could start by going to the local council, looking online or in local newspapers.
+- If you are in temporary housing you should apply for permanent housing.
+You could start by going to the local council and looking at local newspapers.

 In your first month

-• Make sure your CV is up to date and has the right address, email and phone number on it.
+- Make sure your CV is up to date and has the right address, email and phone number on it.
+For help with writing your CV you could search the Hardman Directory for organisations who can help.

-• You may want to book an appointment at the opticians to get your eyes checked.
+- You may want to book an appointment at the opticians to get your eyes checked.
+You may need glasses.

-• You may want to register at your local dentist.
+- You may want to register at your local dentist.
+It is important to look after your teeth.

 3 months later

-• You can also think about volunteering.
+- You can also think about volunteering.
 Charities require all sorts of help and there are regional and government schemes that promote volunteering.
+Volunteering can help show your willingness to work and may lead to a paid position.

 Dealing with debt